 Bonus Feature Failure: Many of the alternate vehicles and gameplay modes are actually more limited and unwieldly to play compared to Crash himself.
 Coco in particular works to same effect as Crash diluted to just his primary moveset.

-Brainwashed and Crazy: Crunch as it turns out, after the Elementals are defeated, the "missing element", ie. Cortex's control over his mind, is missing once again.
+Brainwashed and Crazy: Crunch as it turns out, after the Elementals are defeated, the "missing element", that is, Cortex's control over his mind, is missing once again.

 Cat and Mouse Boss: The third boss, a molten lava mutation of Crunch chases after you.
 The tables turn after you make your way to a mech with an freeze projectile.

-Demoted to Extra: Cortex and Uka Uka's minions, N. Gin, Tiny, N. Tropy and Dingodile appear only briefly in the introduction, following which they appear only as hindrances in a couple of levels.
-Cortex and Uka Uka themselves act as The Unfought, due to Crunch acting as the boss in all five hubs.
+Demoted to Extra: Cortex and Uka Uka's minions, N. Gin, Tiny, N. Tropy and Dingodile appear only briefly in the introduction, following which they appear only as stage hazards in a few levels.

 Divergent Character Evolution: In Crash Bash, Coco was an alternate for Crash in terms of gameplay, having an identical spin attack.
 Here Coco has obtained kick attacks in their place.
 Granted it could be taken with a grain of salt since her abilities overall still work to the same effect as Crash's (albeit with a lower number of abilities).
 Arguably keeping her with identical moves as Crash would have actually been more productive.